 Some companies are manufacturing boats for one purpose, while others are well-rounded companies with their hands in a few different places.
 Prestige, a company that specializes in luxury yachts, also manufactures several types of cruisers.
 Similarly, Regal primarily manufacturers deck boats, but they also make several types of cruisers.

-If you are specifically looking for a fishing vessel, you have many choices, with a few companies standing apart from the rest.
-Boston Whaler has been around for over a half-century and has a wonderful reputation with their customers.
+If you are specifically looking for a small fishing boat, you have many choices, with a few companies standing apart from the rest.
+Boston Whaler has been around for over a half-century and has a wonderful reputation with its customers.
 Having successfully been in business for so long shows the market that they can be trusted.

 For performance boats and speed boats, Baja, Fountain, and Jupiter are highly respected brands with an outstanding reputation.

 Pontoon seekers can look to Bennington, Smoker Craft, or Harris, while ski boat enthusiasts can head to Mastercraft, Moomba, Nautique, or Malibu.
-Each brand mentioned in our guide offers specialized features and performance within their niche and style, and you should consider each aspect before buying your first boat.
+Each brand mentioned in our guide offers specialized features and performance within their niche, and you should consider each aspect before buying your first boat.

 When you are in the market for a boat, you need to be careful about where you purchase, as there are both good and bad deals aplenty.
 For most things, you would be out searching for the cheapest item or the best deal you could find.
 So why shouldn’t it be the same when buying a boat?
 For the nicer things in life, you get what you pay for with hardly any exceptions.
 If you want a quality boat, you should expect a matching price tag.